 I have written several programs that are available free of charge.
 All I ask is that if you use these for research that results in a presentation or published paper, acknowledge me.
-Macintosh programs for OS X (blue X icon) are saved as .zip files; those for pre-OS X systems (happy mac icon) are saved as binhex files, which can be opened with Stuffit Expander.
-If you have any comments or questions, please contact Steven Holland at email@example.com.
+Most of these (except for Analytic Rarefaction) are available only for OS X. If you have any comments or questions, please contact Steven Holland at email@example.com.

 Analytic Rarefaction uses the solution presented by Raup (1975) and Tipper (1977) and runs very quickly, even on large data sets.
 Be sure to read the instructions for Analytic Rarefaction.

 This program is based on David Raup's program for calculating the error bars on percentage or ratio data that he presented in the 1991 Analytic Paleobiology short course.
 At present, there is no readme file for this program.
 See "Raup, D.M., 1991, The future of analytical paleobiology.
 In N.L.
 Gilinsky and P.W.
 Signor, eds., Analytical Paleobiology, Paleontological Society Short Courses in Paleontology No. 4, p.
 207–216" for source code on which this program is based and for a justification of the approach used in calculating these error bars.